c-schutz/UFPlanner1/README.md

 2. Go into terminal on vscode (or whatever environment you would like to use) and run "git clone --copied link--"
-3. Once it is done installing in your environment run "cd UFPlanner1" and "npm install"
+3. Once it is done installing in your environment run "cd UFPlanner1" (or whatever your branch is named) and "npm install"
 4. Open two terminals.
 In one run
 "cd frontend", "npm install"
 In the other